-Unless otherwise specified, students may repeat a course, or an equivalent course, to recover a failure or to improve a course grade of D. After the first attempt, only two repeat attempts are permitted.
+Unless otherwise specified, students may repeat a course, or an equivalent course, to recover a failure or to improve a course grade of D, subject to the concerned academic unit's course offering schedule and availability.
+Only two repeat attempts may be permitted.
 Course grades for all attempts will appear on the student's academic transcript, but only the final grade earned will be included in the calculation of the student's CGPA.

-14.5 Assessment
+14.5 Illness or Other Circumstances Related to Assessment

-14.5.1 A student who believes that his/her ability to attend an examination, or in-course assessment with a weighting of 20% or above, has been adversely affected by circumstances beyond his/her control must submit the case, with documentary evidence, to his/her home academic unit following the procedures stated on the University website, as soon as possible and no later than 5 working days of the scheduled date for completing the affected examination or assessment.

-- 14.5.2 The home academic unit of the student will investigate the case, in consultation with the course-offering academic unit.
+- 14.5.1 A student who reasonably believes that his/her ability to attend an examination, or in-course assessment with a weighting of 20% or above, has been adversely affected by circumstances beyond his/her control must submit the case, with documentary evidence, to his/her home academic unit following the procedures stated on the University website, as soon as possible but no later than 5 working days of the scheduled date for completing the affected examination or assessment. - 14.5.2 The home academic unit of the student will investigate the case, in consultation with the course-offering academic unit.
 Only compelling reasons such as illness, hospitalization, accident, family bereavement or other unforeseeable serious personal or emotional circumstances will be considered.
-The decision of the home academic unit is final and will be conveyed to the student in writing as soon as possible and no later than 10 working days following receipt of the case. - 14.5.3 If the case is justified and substantiated, the decision will be conveyed to the Assessment Panel which will determine whether to offer the student a make-up examination or coursework or other alternative assessment.
+The decision of the home academic unit is final and will be conveyed to the student in writing as soon as possible but no later than 10 working days following receipt of the case.

+14.5.3 If the case is justified and substantiated, the decision will be conveyed to the Assessment Panel which will determine whether to offer the student a make-up examination or coursework or other alternative assessment.
 Where assessments for more than one course are affected, it is the responsibility of the home academic unit to inform all relevant Assessment Panels.
 The Assessment Panel may also adjust the grade of the student if deemed appropriate.
 The course-offering academic unit will convey the Assessment Panel's decision on the make-up arrangements to the student in writing as soon as possible.